 Researchers and lecturers invited to teach or conduct similar activities in the Faroe Islands can work without a work permit, provided the duration of their stay does not exceed three consecutive months.

 For stays longer than three months researchers and research candidates must have a residence and work permit.
-This also applies to EU citizens as the Faroe Islands are not a member of the European Union.

 The Faroe Islands have a general rule of only granting residence and work permit to foreign nationals with qualifications that are not available in the Faroe Islands.
-This rule does not apply to researchers as their work is considered to be closely linked to their personal qualifications.

 Research candidates who have a Master´s degree can be granted a residence and work permit if they want to conduct research as part of their further education or career development at a Faroese research institute or company which provides the necessary facilities.
 Research candidates must be able to support themselves by their own means or through payment from research institutes or employers in their country of origin while staying in the Faroe Islands.